I've Worked It Out—These Are the 6 Anti-Trend Outfits French Women Always Wear With Jeans

 Style Notes: This is a relatively new styling trend I’ve spotted on a couple of French women, but that doesn’t mean it isn’t going to be timeless.
 With the loafer trend continuing to boom, take a style tip from our Gallic neighbours by wearing white or black socks with your loafers.
 Yep, it’s that simple.

-Jigsaw's jeans are becoming quite the cult item, and this wide-leg shape is so current.
+Mother jeans are always a classic, but this wide-leg shape is so current.

 Sleek loafers are having a moment, and this is a great fuss-free pair if you're not sure about snaffle or chain details.